 CO2 tonnes savings identified

-The project is offering two strands of support to help businesses improve resource efficiency;
+The project offered two strands of support to help businesses improve resource efficiency;

 Energy Reviews – A fully funded on-site review to help identify, prioritise and quantify opportunities for cost and carbon savings for your business.
-Additional support will be available to help businesses identify specific solutions and products, with detailed feasibility studies as required.
+Additional support was available to help businesses identify specific solutions and products, with detailed feasibility studies as required.

-Capital Grants – Qualifying businesses may be able to apply for a capital grant – up to a maximum of 25% or £20,000, whichever is the lower – to help catalyse investment in products and solutions that will reduce energy use.
+Capital Grants – Qualifying businesses were able to apply for a capital grant – up to a maximum of 25% or £20,000, whichever is the lower – to help catalyse investment in products and solutions that will reduce energy use.

-The project is offering assistance to small and medium sized enterprises (SMEs).
+The project was offering assistance to small and medium sized enterprises (SMEs).

-There are eligibility criteria that your business will need to meet and the project is unable to support businesses from certain sectors including (but not limited to);
+There are eligibility criteria that your business needed to meet and the project was unable to support businesses from certain sectors including (but not limited to);

 – Fisheries or aquaculture